DeveloperCielo/developercielo.github.io/_i18n/en/_posts/documentos-adicionais/2023-04-05-programa-retentativa-bandeiras.md

 The MAC program accepts a few values, however **only MACs 03 and 21 have a specific charge**.
 The other MACs do not fall under this MAC 03/21 charge.

-The other MAC codes: 01, 02, 04, 24, 25, 26, 27, 28, 29 and 30 aren't included the MAC billing program but are included in the Excessive Attempts program billing if you exceed the limits.
+The other MAC codes (01, 02, 04, 24, 25, 26, 27, 28, 29, 30, 40 and 41) are not included the MAC billing program but are included in the Excessive Attempts program billing if you exceed the limits.

 Since **10/14/2022** Mastercard has introduced new MAC codes 24, 25, 26, 27, 28, 29 and 30, when an issuer declines a transaction with the response code 51 (Insufficient Funds) followed by one of the MACs below, for the merchant to take the best action.